Wednesday, August 31, 2022

 But that exposes something doesn't it?
 If they didn't need to cut anything to do that, then that exposes how HaruMi in the 90s Anime operated under the exact same plausible deniability most Yuri operated under.
 There was never any onscreen Kiss or clear statement of "we're dating" or "she's my girlfriend".
 Yet many Nostalgia blinded Yuri Critics think they achieved something many far more explicitly Yuri characters in more modern Anime have not.

 Now in fairness the 90s Anime never featured an onscreen Kiss between Usagi and Mamoru either, because it was a kids show and so held to similar rules as 00s and early 2010s Disney Channel sitcoms.
-In the Manga they do Kiss, and the Manga also had Girl on Girl Kisses, the Sailor Moon Manga was much more YA while the 90s Anime was toned down and dumbed down for the kids.
+In the Manga they do Kiss, and the Manga also had Girl on Girl Kisses, the Sailor Moon Manga was much more YA while the 90s Anime was toned down and dumbed down for the smallest of kids.

 HaruMi on the 90s Anime in Sailor Moon S at most gave us Hand Holding, and that being in an Anime was enough to make Cartoon Network censors force the "Cousins" declarations on us while the Harley and Ivy episodes of BTAS didn't raise an eyebrow, proves that this stuff was being scrutinized differently because of where it came from.